crossroadsfpga/pigasus/README.md

 ## Getting Started

 Pigasus has a hardware component, that runs on an FPGA, and a software component which is adapted from [Snort3](https://github.com/snort3/snort3).
-The current version requires a host with a multi-core CPU and an [Intel Stratix 10 FPGA](https://www.intel.com/content/www/us/en/products/programmable/soc/stratix-10.html) (with 100Gb Ethernet).
-The instructions that follow assume the system runs Ubuntu 18.04.
+The current version requires a host with a multi-core CPU and an [Intel Stratix 10 MX FPGA](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/kit-s10-mx.html) (with 100Gb Ethernet).
+The instructions that follow assume the system runs Ubuntu 16.04.
 They may be slightly different for other distributions.

 To start, clone this repository:
 ```bash